Welcome back to college, pandemic students. This year is different.

 The fall 2021 freshmen class was 2,035 with a 95% retention rate.
 For fall 2022, 2,130 new students enrolled, which is a record.

-At Wellesley, Dr. Jackson Carter sees some improvement – thankfully, she says, she didn’t have to give any incompletes for fall semester 2022.
+At Wellesley, Dr. Carter Jackson sees some improvement – thankfully, she says, she didn’t have to give any incompletes for fall semester 2022.
 In the long term, she worries about what four years of giving grace to students would do to them when they graduate and are faced with finding jobs.
 Until that is figured out, she thinks the immediate calling for professors is to step up their instruction.

 “I think there’s a way you can compel excellence out of someone, even in the midst of trying times,” she says.